GheodeAI/metaheuristic-designer/README.md

 ### Stopping condition

-Stopping conditions are indicated with the `StoppingCondition` class, which decides when to stop the execution of the algorithm.
+Stopping conditions are indicated with the `ParsedStoppingCondition` class, which decides when to stop the execution of the algorithm.

 It also has a progress value that is used by some algorithms internally to modify the internal parameters.